Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: OA-CBF PROBLEM FORMULATION

+\begin{remark}[Receding-Horizon Safety of OA-CBF] The local-validation condition above is used in OA-CBF as a receding-horizon certificate.
+Let $(t_k)_{k\in\NaturalNumber\cup\{0\}}$ denote the update times, and suppose that the update interval satisfies $t_{k+1}-t_k<T$.
+At time $t_k$, the adaptation module searches for a candidate parameter $ \widetilde{\bm{\alpha}}_k \coloneqq \widetilde{\bm{\alpha}}(t_k)$ that is locally validated over $[t_k,t_k+T]$.
+If this parameter is applied on the interval $[t_k,t_{k+1})$, then $[t_k,t_{k+1}) \subset [t_k,t_k+T]$.
+Thus, the finite-horizon validation performed at $t_k$ covers the entire interval on which $\widetilde{\bm{\alpha}}_k$ is actually used.
+The next update repeats the same procedure with a newly validated parameter over the next prediction horizon.
+In this way, OA-CBF treats safety preservation as a receding-horizon validation problem: the methodology in the following sections is designed to identify locally validated CBF parameters online and to reject candidate updates whose validity cannot be assessed reliably. \end{remark}

-A significant advantage of the proposed CBF parameter adaptation framework is twofold.
-First, it allows candidate ICCBFs~$\tilde{h}$ to be used without tuning the fixed CBF parameter~$\bm{\alpha}$ for deployment.
-Second, it alleviates the inherent conservatism of globally validated parameter~$\bm{\alpha}$.
-A conservative CBF parameter typically confines the system to an inner safe set $\calC^{*}(\bm{\alpha})$ that is overly restrictive.
-In contrast, by verifying and adapting locally validated CBF parameter~$\tilde{\bm{\alpha}}(t)$, the framework effectively reshapes the inner safe set~$\calC^{*}(\tilde{\bm{\alpha}}(t))$ in response to the current state $\vx_{t|t}$ and nearby operating conditions.
-This permits the system trajectory to extend beyond the conservative inner safe set while ensuring safety over the finite interval.
-For the remainder of the paper, we drop the argument $t$ whenever clear from the context.
+The proposed OA-CBF framework offers two significant advantages.
+First, it allows candidate ICCBFs $\widetilde{h}$ to be used without requiring a fixed CBF parameter~$\bm{\alpha}\in\calA_{\infty}$ to be identified before deployment.
+Second, it alleviates the conservatism of relying on a single globally valid parameter.
+A conservative CBF parameter typically confines the system to an inner safe set $\calC^{\star}(\bm{\alpha})$ that is overly restrictive.
+In contrast, by repeatedly searching for a locally validated parameter $\widetilde{\bm{\alpha}}(t)$, the framework can reshape the inner safe set $\calC^{\star}(\widetilde{\bm{\alpha}}(t))$ around the current state $\vx_{t|t}$ and nearby operating conditions.
+This permits the trajectory to move beyond a fixed conservative inner safe set, provided that each applied parameter passes the finite-horizon validation step.
+For the remainder of the paper, we drop the argument $t$ whenever it is clear from context.